-(6) In matters other than as referred to in the preceding subsections, syahadah shall be given by 2 male syahid or by one male and 2 female syahid.
+- (6) In matters other than as referred to in the preceding subsections, syahadah shall be given by - (a) 2 male syahid; - (b) one male and 2 female syahid; or - (c) one male syahid and oath of the complainant.

 Syahadah of a syahid with yamin.